homermultitext/dashboards/README.md

-# Homer Multitext project: dashboards
+# Explore the Homer Multitext archive with interactive dashboards

 This repository hosts interactive dashboards written wtih [Dash.jl](https://dash.plotly.com/julia) that you can use to explore the contents of published releases of the HMT project archive.